galvarado/vagrant-box-bionic64-kind/README.md

 A Vagrantbox ready  for running local Kubernetes clusters with [Kind](https://kind.sigs.k8s.io/) .

 ## Description
 This repository contains everything needed to build the bionic64-kind vagrant box.
-The box is build using Vagrant's packer tool.
 Currently only a box for the Virtualbox provider is built.

 This box is based on the hashicorp/bionic64, a standard Ubuntu 18.04 LTS 64-bit  provided by Hashicorp.